carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

       - Applications being developed or tested on Amazon EC2 for the first time.
       - Applications with short term, spiky or unpredictable workloads that cannot be interrupted.
     - Users that want the low cost and flexibility of Amazon EC2 without any up-front payment for long-term commitment.
-- `Reserved` - Provides you with a capacity reservation, and offer significant discount on the hourly charge for an instance, but it requires to have a Contracts for 1 - 3 year terms.
+- `Reserved` - Provides you with a `Capacity Reservation`, and offer significant discount on the hourly charge for an instance, but it requires to have a **Contracts for 1 - 3 year terms**.
 Higher discount with upfront payments and longer contracts.
 However, you can't move between regions.
   - Uses Cases:
-    - **Production Enviroment**
+    - **Production Environment**
       - Applications with steady or predictable usage.
       - Applications that require reserved capacity.
     - Users able to make upfront payments to reduce their total computing costs even further.